babldev/mobility-data-specification/provider/README.md

 ### URL Parameters

-In order to support caching of data, the Provider and Agency should agree upon a time interval for bucketing of data.
+In order to support caching of data, the Provider and Agency should agree upon a fixed time interval for bucketing.

 | Field | Type | Comments |
 | ----- | ---- | -------- |